Mikej81/pepper/README.md

 --env PLATFORM=oss/plus
 ```

-NGINX OSS comes with with ModSec(OWASP CRS), GeoIP.
+NGINX OSS comes with with ModSec(OWASP CRS).

-NGINX+ comes with App Protect.
+NGINX+ comes with App Protect and current signatures.